There are so many reasons why so many of us wonder what is safe for dogs to eat.

-That means that red blood cells are being impeded from carrying out their function in the blood, which in turn leads to anaemia in your pet – a nasty business in and of itself, with the potential for becoming lethal if left untreated.
+That means that red blood cells are being impeded from carrying out their function in the blood, which in turn leads to anemia in your pet – a nasty business in and of itself, with the potential for becoming lethal if left untreated.

 As a big part of this, remember that there are symptoms you can look for to make sure that your dog hasn’t eaten any garlic accidentally – or to check for if you’ve become aware that your dog has somehow sneaked a bite of something with garlic in it.